-For printing typefaces where hidden deep inside commercial typesetting machines (as photo negatives, not even as digital information), or stored as bitmap in terminal screens.
+That’s because printing typefaces were hidden deep inside commercial typesetting machines (as photo negatives, not even as digital information), or stored as bitmaps in terminal screens.
 Resolution and speed were costly resources, so the bitmap was hardcoded into the screen electronics, often just for one side.

-It was the general convention at that time, that for Latin, at least 9 pixels where necessary to make a clear distinction between capitals (7), lowercase (5), and descenders (2).
+It was the general convention at that time that for Latin, at least 9 pixels were necessary to make a clear distinction between capitals (7), lowercase (5), and descenders (2).
 Furthermore, all letters needed to be monospaced, because there was no way pixels could be stored as in a graphic screen.
-The shapes where generated by hardware during the drawing of scan-lines of the television screen.
+The shapes were generated by hardware during the drawing of scan lines of the television screen.
 Proportional spacing would add a lot more costly hardware.

-The problem with this approach is that contrast seems like luxury not worth considering (if such a thing is was considered at all).
-The stems of such an ’n‘ have a width of one pixel, vertical and horizontal equally spaced.
+The problem with this approach is that contrast seems like luxury not worth considering (if such a thing was ever considered at all).
+The stems of such an n have a width of one pixel, vertical and horizontal equally spaced.
 But the problem is in the diagonals.
-Simpel mathematics shows that if the vertical distance between pixels is 1, the diagonal distance between points is 1.41, showing as a lighter area in the letter.
+Simple mathematics shows that if the vertical distance between pixels is 1, the diagonal distance between points is 1.41, showing as a lighter area in the letter.

-This is not a problem where bows get in to stems, but on the top-right of the ’n‘ it is, because that is traditionally the darkest part of the letter shape.
+This is not a problem where bows join stems, but on the top right of the n it is, because that is traditionally the darkest part of the lettershape.

-The contrast makes the difference between ’n’ and ’h’ 3 pixels, instead of the traditional one pixel.
+The contrast makes the difference between n and h three pixels, instead of the traditional one pixel.
 This compensates for the relative small ascender length of only one pixel.

-Nowadays the use of small pixel fonts almost disappeared, due to the increase of screen resolution and the availability of anti-aliased type on screen.
+Nowadays the use of small pixel fonts has all but disappeared, due to the increase of screen resolution and the availability of antialiased type on screen.

-On the other hand, designers may decide to use the vintage character of low resolution type in a decorative way.
-Bit count offers many variations in pixels shape for this.
+On the other hand, designers may decide to use the vintage character of low-resolution type in a decorative way.
+Bitcount offers many variations of pixel shapes for this.
 By using overlays, interesting new shapes can be created.